easytocloud/cloudX/README.md

 cloudX combines the use of VSCode frontend with Amamzon Linux 2023 backend, using the (OS) features we love from Cloud9 without the actual Cloud9 IDE.

-## Cloud Components
+## cloudX Components

 cloudX consists of cloudformation templates that are to be deployed in your AWS account; one for the 'infrastructure' and one for each 'backend instance'

-### CloudX infrastructure
+### cloudX infrastructure

 This template creates the IAM resources used with cloudX.
 It stores settings in the parameter store to 'document' the infrastructure.

-### CloudX instance
+### cloudX instance

 This template (that can be added to Service Catalog for self-service purposes) installs an EC2 instance with all relevant software to function as a VSCode backend.
 You can connect to this instance using SSM.
-The role the instance needs for that is defined in CloudX infrastructure and automatically attached to the instance.
+The role the instance needs for that is defined in cloudX infrastructure and automatically attached to the instance.

-### Optional CloudX user
+### cloudX user [optional]

 To connect to the instance, the user is required to have certain permissions.
 These permissions see to starting, stopping and connecting to the instance using SSM.
 You can either rely on these permissions from your current authentication and authorization (IAM, SSO) or you can create a new dedicated IAM user for each cloudX user.
-When this 'dedicated user' is member of the group that is created with CloudX infrastructure, the user will have exactely the required permissions.
+When this 'dedicated user' is member of the group that is created with cloudX infrastructure, the user will have exactely the required permissions.

-For the permissions to work, make sure you deploy the CloudX instance with the IAM username in the 'security tag' of the instance.
+For the permissions to work, make sure you deploy the cloudX instance with the IAM username in the 'security tag' of the instance.
-The name of the 'security tag' is defined as part of the CloudX infrastructure.
+The name of the 'security tag' is defined as part of the cloudX infrastructure.

 ### EC2 UserData

-The instance deployed as CloudX instance will run the install.sh in this repository to install all relevant software in the instance.
+The instance deployed as cloudX instance, uses UserData to run the install.sh in this repository. install.sh installs all relevant software in the instance.

 ## Local Components